Success at working remotely

 - Having a standing daily meeting is a good way to keep everyone connected if everyone is remote.

-Certain jobs lend themselves well to working remotely while others don't – if interested in working remotely consider approaching your current job to see the possibilities about a remote working situation.
+Certain jobs lend themselves well to telecommuting while others don't – if interested in working remotely consider approaching your current job to see the possibilities about a remote working situation.
 Listen in to this episode as Justin describes ways to approach you current manager and job to determine if working remotely will work for this role.

 Use collaboration tools to your advantage:

 - Google Hangouts- https://hangouts.google.com/ - for meetings

 - Slack - https://slack.com/ - for messaging

 - Jira - https://www.atlassian.com/software/jira - workflow management, project management

 - Trello - https://trello.com/ - workflow management, project management